poechsel/decentralized/README.md

 - the implementation is easy and unified

 Most of the cost of accessing the hard drive might be hidden by the cost of sending a message on the network.

+O

+Misc note: `test_generated.sh` and `test_generated2.sh` weren't wrote by me.
+If you lanch `test_generated2.sh`, it is normal that some tests are put as failed (and they should be about the blockchain).
+To test the blockchain I used the scripts as a way to launch a given topology easily, and then cross checked the logs to visualize any absurdity.